till-s/mecatica-usb/README.md

    to operate a `USB3340` PHY in input-clock mode.
 When I added a crystal to the board and strapped the device for output-clock mode these problems disappeared!

+ - A serial full-speed (only) interface using legacy transceivers (such as STUSB03 or ULPI transceivers in serial mode) is also supported.
+   This is useful on low-end FPGAs where meeting timing at 60MHz can become a challenge.

  - Optionally provides access to ULPI-PHY registers via dedicated port for special use cases.